mopsiok/auto-watering-system/README.md

 ## Firmware

-### Important note

-`firmware/src/configPrivate.py` is excluded from the repository due to security reasons.
-Provide your own version based on `configPrivateTemplate.py`

 ### Flashing MicroPython on RPI Pico W
 - Go to [MicroPython download site](https://micropython.org/download/RPI_PICO_W/), and download the latest uf2.
 Alternatively, use `firmware-setup/RPI_PICO_W-[...].uf2`.
 - While holding `BOOTSEL` button, connect RPI Pico W to the host.
 Copy the file to the USB mass storage device that appears.
 Reconnect the device.